Comparing Targeted Therapy vs Immunotherapy: An Essential Guide

 Understanding Targeted Therapy

 Targeted therapy works on the principle of precisely identifying and inhibiting the molecular pathways crucial to tumor growth.
-These therapies are like guided missiles, designed to seek out and arrest the specific biochemical pathways or mutant proteins, thus arresting tumor progression.
+These therapies seek out and modulate specific biochemical pathways or mutant proteins, thus arresting tumor progression.

 Understanding Immunotherapy